nam20485/McpServers/GitHubMcpServer/README.md

 ## Contributing

-This MCP server is part of the AgentAsAService solution.
+This MCP server is part of the MCPServers solution.
 To contribute:

 1. Follow ASP.NET Core best practices
 2. Ensure all new tools have proper input validation